 OUS Western Australia is one of many groups to postpone forthcoming events and has also moved its monthly book club online, with members meeting virtually to discuss the latest text.
 The group also held an online pub quiz at the start of May.
 Alumni can join the book club by emailing the group.

-Its most recent virtual lunch was on 11 June with Kristine Moruzi, author and senior lecturer in Children’s Literature in the School of Communication and Creative Arts at Deakin University.
+It held a virtual lunch in mid June with Kristine Moruzi, author and senior lecturer in Children’s Literature in the School of Communication and Creative Arts at Deakin University.

 The group was also challenged by the Cambridge alumni group in Victoria to a virtual University Challenge on Zoom on 18 June and hosted a virtual cocktail hour on Zoom with Professor Cameron Hepburn, Professor of Environmental Economics at the University of Oxford, on 16 July.

-And OUS South Australia held its 2020 Oxford Online Lecture on Machine-Made Histories on 5 August with Professor Marnie Hughes-Warrington, Deputy Vice Chancellor: Research and Enterprise at the University of South Australia.
+And OUS South Australia's 2020 Oxford Online Lecture on Machine-Made Histories on 5 August with Professor Marnie Hughes-Warrington, Deputy Vice Chancellor: Research and Enterprise at the University of South Australia was a huge success, with more than 200 attendees from across Australia.
 The group is also encouraging members to contact them if they need assistance.